dustming/basinmaker/docs/installation.rst

 #.
 Validate the GRASS and QGIS python environment

-    * Check if the python executable comes from the OSGeo4W64 installation folder by typing following commands after run basinmaker.bat
+    * Please check if the python executable comes from the OSGeo4W64 installation folder by typing following commands after run basinmaker.bat.
+If the output is not similar to the output showed in following output block.
+Please go back to step 2 and check the basinmaker.bat file

     .. code-block::